 The annual dues shall be set by the Executive Board and dues notices shall be sent to the members in November each year.
 At the Board’s discretion, dues may be reduced by half for new members joining after June 30.
 Dues paid in November or December will be applied to the following year.

 ARTICLE IV – OFFICERS

 Section 1.
 Qualifications

 The officers of the Club shall be a President, Vice President, Secretary, Communication Manager, and Treasurer.
-Officers must be members of Active membership classification in good standing with the club with at least two years of membership in good standing.
+Officers must be members of active membership classification in good standing with the club with at least two years of membership in good standing, having been a member during the current and previous year.
+All officers must be a full-time, permanent resident of Solivita.
 The Club will hold annual elections in the month of January.
 Officers will be elected to a two-year term with the offices of President and Vice-President will be elected in odd numbered years.
 Offices of Secretary, Treasurer, and Communication Manager will be elected in even numbered years.

 Assistants to the Secretary, Communication Manager and Treasurer may be appointed by the President, to serve terms concurrent with these offices, provided the persons appointed are members in the Active membership classification and in good standing with the club.

 Section 2.
 Duties and Responsibilities

 - The President shall preside over all meetings of the Club and its Executive Board and exercise general supervision over all activities of the Club.
 The President shall have the power to appoint all committee chairpersons.
 The President will appoint an Assistant Treasurer.
 The president may appoint an Assistant Secretary and a Webmaster.